knpuniversity/symfony/knpu/ep4-services/services-save-the-world.md

 I could copy-and-paste?
 But then, how would I sleep at night?

 2. It's not instantly clear *what* these 15 lines do: I have to actually take time and read them to find out.
-IF you have a lot of chunks like this, suddenly *nobody* knows what's going on in your app.
+If you have a lot of chunks like this, suddenly *nobody* knows what's going on in your app.
 You know what I'm talking about?

 3. If you want to unit test this code... well, you can't.
 To unit test something,